twisted-fun/beautiful-jekyll/_posts/2018-05-20-step-by-step-ctf-web.md

 </ul>
 <br/>
 <h4><b>Page Source:</b></h4>
-<p>Analyze the source of whole web application (at least what you find relevent for the challenge).
+<p>Analyze the source of whole web application (at least what you find relevant for the challenge).
 Look for comments, hidden tag or disabled tag, javascript obfuscations etc.</p>
 <br/>
 <h4><b>Stegnography:</b></h4>
 <p>If any images, videos or files are found on web app.
 Download them and check for interesting stegnos.
 We can use the following tools to help us find hidden content in files.</p>